Donders-Institute/git-workshop/README.md

 #  Exercise 2

-In each group directory there is a `README.md` file in which we want to collect recommendations of movies and/or TV shows.
+In each group directory there is a `README.md` file in which we want to collect **recommendations of movies and/or TV shows**.

 Pull the latest changes to your local repository, edit the README and add your recommendation.